 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A disease typically contracted by sexual intercourse with a person already infected; a sexually transmitted disease:‘gonorrhoea is the commonest venereal disease’[mass noun] ‘prostitutes were detained if found to have venereal disease’
+A disease typically contracted by sexual contact with a person already infected; a sexually transmitted disease.

 - ‘The biggest health problems are tuberculosis, venereal diseases, malaria, trachoma, typhoid fever, and dysentery.’

 - ‘Dan had given her venereal disease, and the disease was in a relatively advanced state.’